 Preparing Your Application

-The IU Office of Sustainability (IUOS) will begin accepting applications for its Summer 2014 Internship Program in Sustainability on January 13, 2014.
-The application will ask students to provide information about their education, work, and volunteer experience, as well a personal statement expressing their interest in and qualifications for the internship program.
+The IU Office of Sustainability (IUOS) is currently accepting applications for its AY 2015-2016 Internship Program in Sustainability.
+The application asks students to provide information about their education, work, and volunteer experience, as well a personal statement expressing their interest in and qualifications for the internship program.
 Applicants must also provide a recommendation from a professor or past supervisor.
 Students interested in applying to the program are encouraged to request a letter of recommendation before the application period begins to ensure it is complete by the deadline.
-The application due date in 11:59pm on February 14, 2014.
+The application due date in 11:59pm on September 15, 2015.